aaron-c-jones/tahamonfared.github.io/_posts/2017-10-24-R-Tips-and-Tricks.md

 **Shiny app for Bayesian Network**

 But since we are on the shiny front let's just have an example here.
-[BNLearn](https://tahamonfared.shinyapps.io/Bayesian_Network/?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_treasury%3Br6XWYE10SDahuZR4AACxxA%3D%3D)
+[BNLearn](https://tahamonfared.shinyapps.io/Bayesian_Network/?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_treasury%3Br6XWYE10SDahuZR4AACxxA%3D%3D){: .btn .btn--info}

 This is a Bayesian network app to estimate probabilities on adult dataset from UCI repository...